valhuber/ApiLogicServer/README.md

 ## Then -- Execute, Open in IDE

 Your system is running - explore the data and api at [localhost:5656](http://localhost:5656).
-Using the defaults provided above, you have started the [Tutorial](Tutorial/){:target="_blank" rel="noopener"}, the recommended quick start for API Logic Server.
+Using the defaults provided above, you have started the [Tutorial](Tutorial/), the recommended quick start for API Logic Server.

-VSCode and PyCharm users can execute within their IDE with [these steps](IDE-Execute){:target="_blank" rel="noopener"}.
+VSCode and PyCharm users can execute within their IDE with [these steps](IDE-Execute).

 &nbsp;